 Many AWG applications require sinusoidal signals with shaped pulse envelopes.
-The UHF-AWG features amplitude modulation, offering independent control over carrier and envelope.
-Internal oscillators ensure phase coherence during long pulse sequences, independently from the envelope signal generated by the AWG engine.
-Combining the UHF-AWG with the UHFLI Lock-in amplifier gives pulsed modulation and fast demodulation capability within the same instrument, a powerful solution for pulsed phase-coherent measurements that is unique to Zurich Instruments.
+The UHFAWG features amplitude modulation, thus offering independent control over carrier and envelope.
+Internal oscillators ensure phase coherence during long pulse sequences independently from the envelope signal generated by the AWG engine.
+Combining the UHFAWG with the UHFLI Lock-in Amplifier gives access to pulsed modulation and fast demodulation within the same instrument – a powerful solution for pulsed phase-coherent measurements that is unique to Zurich Instruments.

-The diagram below gives you an idea of the possibilities for output generation.
-The base version of the UHF-AWG offers the choice between direct output and amplitude modulation of one oscillator per signal output.
-Adding the UHF-MF Multi-frequency option extends the modulation capabilities of the UHF-AWG with an upgrade to four oscillators per channel.
-On top of that the UHF-MF output adder offers the possibility of combining the two AWG and pure oscillator signals on a single signal output.
+The diagram below illustrates the possibilities for output generation.
+The basic version of the UHFAWG offers the choice between direct output and amplitude modulation of 1 oscillator per signal output.
+Adding the UHF-MF Multi-Frequency option extends the modulation capabilities of the UHFAWG in the form of an upgrade to 4 oscillators per channel.
+Further, the UHF-MF output adder makes it possible to combine the 2 AWG and pure oscillator signals on a single signal output.
 Multiple oscillator signals can be added and modulated not only simultaneously but also sequentially by using fast oscillator switching between pulses.
-This unique feature enables multi-frequency techniques for pulsed laser spectroscopy, NEMS/MEMS and more.
+This unique feature enables multi-frequency techniques for pulsed laser spectroscopy, NEMS/MEMS, and more.

-Internal oscillators can also act as triggers for the AWG, giving precise control over the AWG pulse repetition rate.
-The figure below illustrates the signal generation using two oscillators as time bases: oscillator 1 serving as carrier, oscillator 2 defining the pulse repetition rate.
+Internal oscillators can also act as triggers for the AWG, enabling precise control over the AWG pulse repetition rate.
+The figure below illustrates the signal generation using 2 oscillators as time bases: oscillator 1 serves as carrier, whereas oscillator 2 defines the pulse repetition rate.

-In the combination of UHF-AWG and UHFLI Lock-in amplifier, all oscillators can be phase-locked to external sources or, vice versa, used to generate a reference signal on an output channel.
-This unique feature extends the possibilities when using the UHF-AWG together with external machines such as lasers, scanners, radar or NMR equipment.
+When combining the UHFAWG with the UHFLI, all oscillators can be phase-locked to external sources or, vice versa, used to generate a reference signal on an output channel.
+This unique feature extends the application potential for the UHFAWG when it is used with external devices such as lasers, scanners, radar or NMR equipment.

-The rich ways to adjust signal parameters offered by modulation, triggering, and user registers are unmatched by any competing AWG.
-This saves you time: even with fast communication protocols, rewriting the AWG memory is a lengthy process.
-Every parameter change that can be done on the fly speeds up the measurement routine dramatically.
+The versatility afforded by modulation, triggering, and user registers for adjusting signal parameters is unmatched by competing AWGs.
+Every parameter change that can take place on the fly speeds up the measurement routine dramatically.

-For applications requiring more channels and/or higher voltages, the UHF-AWG can generate signals on its auxiliary outputs.
-To this end the AWG resources for one fast channel (1.8 GSa/s) can be reallocated so as to generate four independent signals at 14 MSa/s and 16 bit resolution in a ±10 V range: ideal for driving NMR gradient coils during a pulsed experiment.
+For applications requiring more channels and/or higher voltages, the UHFAWG can generate signals on its auxiliary outputs.
+To this end, the AWG resources for 1 fast channel (1.8 GSa/s) can be reallocated to generate 4 independent signals at 14 MSa/s and 16-bit resolution in a ±10 V range.
+This is ideal for driving NMR gradient coils during a pulsed experiment, for example.